mbradds/pipeline-profiles/readme.md

 ## Software prerequisites

-1. npm & node (for running the project locally and contributing)
+1. npm (v 7.11.1+)
+2. node (v 14.16.1+)
-2. [Anaconda](https://www.anaconda.com/products/individual) (for contributing and running the "back end" code in `src/data_management`)
+3. [Anaconda](https://www.anaconda.com/products/individual) (for contributing and running the "back end" code in `src/data_management`)
-3. Git (for contributing)
+4. Git (for contributing)
-4. Git windows client (for contributors using windows.
+5. Git windows client (for contributors using windows.
 The git client terminal can be used to run unix shell scripts)

 ## Quick start for contributing